goblint/analyzer/README.md

     cd analyzer

 ### Web frontend
-In order to setup the web frontend do
+Use `make npm` to setup the web frontend and start serving on [http://localhost:3000](http://localhost:3000).

-    git submodule update --init --recursive
-    cd webapp

-Then follow the instructions in its [README](https://github.com/vogler/goblint-webapp).
+See its [README](https://github.com/vogler/goblint-webapp) for details.

+### g2html
+Use `make jar` to build `g2html.jar`, which can be used like so

+    ./goblint --html -o result path/to/file.c && firefox result/index.xml